Tharun53666/EIGENVALUES-AND-EIGENVECTORS/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+### Step 1:
-## Step1 : Import the numpy module to use the built-in functions for calculation
+Import the NumPy module to use built-in functions for matrix operations.

-## Step 2: Prepare the lists from each linear equations and assign in np.array()
-## Step 3: Using the np.linalg.solve(), we can find the solutions.
+### Step 2:
+Create a list of lists to represent the matrix and convert it into a NumPy array using np.array().

+### Step 3:
+Use the np.transpose() function or .T attribute to find the transpose of the given matrix.

+### Step 4:
+Display the transposed matrix.

+### Step 5:
-## Step 4: End the program
+End the program.

 ## Program: